Table of Contents:

 When cultivating cannabis for the medical and recreational markets, our goal is to produce the most terpenes and cannabinoids that we possibly can.
 Both are found in abundance in the trichomes of female plants.

 When female flowers receive pollen from male plants, they begin to produce cannabis seeds, which in turn reduces cannabinoid potency.
-This reduction in potency is why restricted access to male plants is a critical component of the cannabis cultivation framework; in many ways, we work against what cannabis naturally wants to do, which is to reproduce itself.
+This reduction in potency is why restricted access to male plants is a important element of cannabis cultivation facility design framework; in many ways, we work against what cannabis naturally wants to do, which is to reproduce itself.
 It’s this state of ‘tension’ that creates valuable and potent cannabinoids.

 Table of Contents: